-Astra and OceanWP are two of the most popular WordPress themes in the market today.
-At the time of writing, Astra boasts over 1,000,000 active installs while OceanWP has over 600,000; both flaunt thousands of 5-star reviews in the WordPress theme repository, which further proves how good they are.
+Astra and OceanWP are two of the most popular WordPress themes on the market.
+At the time of writing, Astra boasts over 2,400,000 active installs while OceanWP has over 700,000.

 Let’s get started!

-There’s no clear winner between the two since their differences balance out evenly.
-In the end, it will depend on whether you’re an individual user whose focus is to build an e-commerce website or a developer or enthusiast wanting to build multiple websites for their clients or personal needs.
+There’s no clear frontrunner between Astra vs OceanWP since their differences balance out evenly, but we prefer working with Astra overall.
+In the end, it will depend on whether you’re an individual user whose focus is to build an eCommerce website or a developer or enthusiast wanting to build multiple websites for their clients or personal needs.

 To help you better understand why we made this decision and conclusion, read on.